Making a Complaint

 - You may call or write the appropriate office and explain your complaint.
 Your name will remain anonymous unless you give us permission to use it

-- Children's Residential Facilities (Group Homes and Family Homes)--contact the Children's Residential Program Office where the facility is located
+- Children's Residential Facilities (Group Homes and Family Homes)--contact the Children's Residential Regional Office where the facility is located

-- Foster Family Homes located in: Alpine, Amador, Calaveras, Colusa, Humboldt, Lake, Lassen, Los Angeles, Madera, Modoc, Mono, Nevada, Plumas, Riverside, Sierra, Siskiyou, and Yolo Counties--contact the Children's Residential Program Office designated for the county
+- For Foster Family Homes located in: Alpine, Amador, Calaveras, Colusa, Humboldt, Lake, Lassen, Los Angeles, Mendocino, Modoc, Mono, Nevada, Plumas, Riverside, Sierra, Siskiyou, Solano, and Trinity Counties--contact the Children's Residential Regional Office designated for that county.

-- Family Child Care Homes (day care provided in someone's own home) located in: Del Norte, Inyo, Mendocino, Sacramento, and Tehama Counties-contact the appropriate county Family Child Care Home licensing office
+- Family Child Care Homes (day care provided in someone's own home) located in: Del Norte and Inyo Counties-contact the appropriate county Family Child Care Home licensing office

 - For all other counties--contact the appropriate Child Care Program Office